The Lusaka City Council (LCC) has embarked on door to door dog registration campaign as part of dog control measures.

 However, LCC has noted with concern that there are many un vaccinated, unregistered and stray dogs in the city contrary to the law.

 Last week alone, the council attended two complainants of dog bites in Misisi and Chamba Valley respectively.

 In the Misisi case, council health inspectors discovered that the dog which bit a person was not registered and the owner Mr. Enock Silungwe of house number A21 was charged K900.00 penalty fee and asked to immediately have his dogs vaccinated and registered.
 He was also sensitised on how to secure his dogs to avoid the occurrence.

 Meanwhile, two stray dogs were eliminated (short dead) last week in Makeni area.

-The elimination of the two dogs was triggered a complaint some residents of the area that the two dogs belonging to unknown person were let loose and that they were charging at innocent passers.
+The elimination of the two dogs was triggered by a complaint by some residents of the area that the two dogs belonging to unknown person were let loose and that they were charging at innocent passersby.

 The council working with state police moved in to eliminate the two dogs to avoid possible dog bites.

 The local authority wishes to warn all residents keeping un vaccinated and registered dogs to do the needful or risk their pets being eliminated